Work-Stress Reduction

 Work-Stress: Slips and Mistakes

 Work-induced stress or trauma affecting the health, aviation and maritime industries is influenced by a variety of factors.
 For instance, pharmacists may face significant pressure to perform at their best and prevent mistakes (Balayssac, et al., 2017).
 When workers make errors they often undergo stress (Farnese, et. al., 2022).
 Examples of work inaccuracies include slips, and mistakes.
 Mistakes occur, for example, when workloads become overwhelming, stress is present, and sleep is inadequate (Alyaha, et al., 2021).
 Moreover, mistakes happen with poorly functioning and designed systems (Wilf-Miron, et al., 2003).
-People ranging from individuals to organisations can benefit from assistance in dealing with Work-Stress.
+People ranging from individuals to organisations can benefit from assistance in dealing with work-stress.

 Organisational aspects could enhance, diminish, or have other effects on human performance.
 For instance, take into account the aviation industry and aircraft.
 It is worth noting that a significant percentage of aviation accidents, ranging from 60% to 80%, can be attributed, at least partially, to human error (Shappell et al., 2007, p.
 228).
 Hopcraft and Martin (2018) pointed out that the aviation sector is more advanced in cybersecurity compared to the maritime industry.
 In general, a compromised cybersecurity system could lead to a work-based environment prone to accidents.